5 Reasons Why Urinary Tract Infections Happen in Nursing Home Residents—And How They Can Be Prevented

 2) Dehydration – When a resident is dehydrated, two things happen.
 First, a resident is not urinating as frequently which means bacteria is allowed to sit inside the urinary tract to fester and grow into an infection.
 Second, a resident’s immune system will weaken, his or her strength will drain, and a resident’s body will simply be less able to fight off even small amounts of bacteria.
 This is why dehydration can significantly increase the risk of urinary tract infections.
 Making sure a resident drinks enough water is about the easiest thing a nursing home can do, but far too many fall short (usually because of insufficient staffing).

-3) Poor Hygienic Practices – While a urinary tract infection can happen even with good hygiene most of the time it is poor hygienic practices which will result in an infection.
+3) Poor Hygienic Practices – While a urinary tract infection can happen even with good hygiene most of the time it is poor hygienic practices that will result in an infection.
 When a resident is dependent upon a nursing home to provide his or her hygiene, poor hygiene practices are solely the responsibility of the facility.
 Poor hygiene could happen because a nursing home staff member is rushing due to understaffing, it could be due to poor training or it could be due to simple oversight.
 A common cause of urinary tract infections in women is when staff members literally introduce bacteria into the resident’s body by simply wiping a resident the wrong way or failing to wipe at all.
-Virtually any time an urinary tract infection is caused by e-coli (feces) it is because nursing home staff members left residents lying in their feces for long periods of time or use improper cleaning techniques when wiping a resident.
+Virtually any time a urinary tract infection is caused by e-coli (feces) it is because nursing home staff members left residents lying in their feces for long periods of time or use improper cleaning techniques when wiping a resident.
 Both are completely irresponsible.

 4) Diabetes – At first glance you may say how can a Missouri nursing home be responsible for a urinary tract infection caused by diabetes.
 After all, the nursing home did not give the resident diabetes, right?
 Well, even though a nursing home could give a resident diabetes with poor nutrition and feeding habits, the real reason why a nursing home could be responsible for a resident developing diabetes, a urinary tract infection may result when the nursing home fails to properly manage the resident’s diabetes in the first place!
 When a resident with diabetes has very high sugar levels, that sugar accumulates in the resident’s urine.
 That high sugar content urine sits in the bladder and the bacteria the occurs naturally in the bladder will grow incredibly fast and the time for an infection to occur will be drastically reduced.
 In addition, residents with diabetes have a weakened immune system.
 Whether or not their blood sugar number is off the charts, a resident with diabetes needs to be more closely monitored for complications such as a urinary tract infection.